 (4) If the Company is incorporated in a country falling outside the Commonwealth, but a party to the Hague Apostille Convention, 1961-

-a. the copy of the documents shall be certified as a true copy by an official of the Government to whose custody the original is committed and be duly apostillised in accordance with Hague Convention;
+a.
+Ahe copy of the documents shall be certified as a true copy by an official of the Government to whose custody the original is committed and be duly apostillised in accordance with Hague Convention;

-c. the signatures and address on the Memorandum of Association and proof of identity, where required, of foreign nationals seeking to register a company in India shall be notarized before the notary of the country of their origin and be duly apostillised in accordance with the said Hague Convention.
+c.
+The signatures and address on the Memorandum of Association and proof of identity, where required, of foreign nationals seeking to register a company in India shall be notarized before the notary of the country of their origin and be duly apostillised in accordance with the said Hague Convention.

 2. Where any such translation is made outside India, it shall be authenticated by the signature and the seal, if any, of-

-a. the official having custody of the original; or
+a.
+The official having custody of the original; or

-b. a Notary (Public) of the country (or part of the country) where the company is incorporated:
+b.
+A Notary (Public) of the country (or part of the country) where the company is incorporated:

-Provided that where the company is incorporated in a country outside the Commonwealth, the signature or seal of the person so certifying shall be authenticated by a diplomatic or consular officer empowered in this behalf under section 3 of the Diplomatic and Consular Officers (Oaths and Fees) Act, 1948, or, where there is no such officer, by any of the officials mentioned in section 6, of the Commissioners of Oaths Act, 1889 (52 and 53 Vic C 10), or in any relevant Act for the said purpose.
+Provided that where the company is incorporated in a country outside the Commonwealth, the signature or seal of the person so certifying shall be authenticated by a diplomatic or consular officer empowered in this behalf under section 3 of the Diplomatic and Consular Officers (Oaths and Fees) Act, 1948, or, where there is no such officer, by any of the officials mentioned in section 6, of the Commissioners of Oaths Act, 1889 (52 and 53 Vic C J0), or in any relevant Act for the said purpose.

 3. Where such translation is made within India, it shall be authenticated by-

-a. an advocate, attorney or pleader entitled to appear before any High Court; or
+a.
+An advocate, attorney or pleader entitled to appear before any High Court; or

-b. an affidavit, of a competent person having, in the opinion of the Registrar, an adequate knowledge of the language of the original and of English.
+b.
+An affidavit, of a competent person having, in the opinion of the Registrar, an adequate knowledge of the language of the original and of English.

-a. any consent to the issue of the prospectus required from any person as an expert;
+a.
+Any consent to the issue of the prospectus required from any person as an expert;

-b. a copy of contracts for appointment of managing director or manager and in case of a contract not reduced into writing, a memorandum giving full particulars thereof;
+b.
+A copy of contracts for appointment of managing director or manager and in case of a contract not reduced into writing, a memorandum giving full particulars thereof;

-c. a copy of any other material contracts, not entered in the ordinary course of business, but entered within preceding two years;
+c.
+A copy of any other material contracts, not entered in the ordinary course of business, but entered within preceding two years;

-d. a copy of underwriting agreement; and
+d.
+A copy of underwriting agreement; and

-e. a copy of power of attorney, if prospectus is signed through duly authorized agent of directors.
+e.
+A copy of power of attorney, if prospectus is signed through duly authorized agent of directors.